Liberian national transitional government: March 7, 1994: Installation of LNTG

 The LNTG Council of State was finally sworn in on March 7, 1994, with Kpomakpor as the Council of State chairman and Musa and Sheriff as vice chairs.
 Chief Justice J. Everett Bull officiated the oath-taking ceremony.
 The inauguration of LNTG was attended by President Soglo of Benin and foreign diplomats.
 Thousands of Monrovia residents took to the streets to celebrate the supposed end of the four-years civil war.
-After the installation of LNTG, ECOMOG forces began to deploy throughout the country - assisted by some 1,500 OAU troops from Tanzania and Uganda and 368 unarmed UN miliary observers.
+After the installation of LNTG, ECOMOG forces began to deploy throughout the country – assisted by some 1,500 OAU troops from Tanzania and Uganda and 368 unarmed UN military observers.
 By this point IGNU and NPRAG ceased to function.

 In reality the LNTG only ran affairs in Monrovia itself whilst the NPFL controlled most of rest of the country.
 The government was completely dependent on international donors for its finances.
-The Kpomakpor-led Council of State did not function well, as the Cotonou Peace Accord prescribed that unanimity was necessary for decision-making in the Council.
+The Kpomakpor-led Council of State did not function well, as the Cotonou Peace Accord prescribed that unanimity was necessary for decision-making in the council.

 And whilst the LNTG Council of State had now been installed on March 7, 1994, the installations of the other government institutions (ministerial cabinet, legislature, etc.) remained illusive.
 The United States government stated that they would only recognize the LNTG government once it held effective control over the entire country.

 Taylor didn't allow NPFL representatives to assume LNTG government positions whilst negotiations over sharing of key posts continued.
 He insisted that NPFL be given the Justice and Foreign Affairs ministerial portfolios.

-But in March 1994 three NPFL ministerial nominees - the erstwhile NPRAG Defense Minister Tom Woewiyu, the NPRAG Justice Minister Laveli Supuwood and the NPRAG Internal Affairs Minister Sam Dokie - rebeled after they shifted from Gbarnga to Monrovia to take their cabinet posts in LNTG.
+But in March 1994 three NPFL ministerial nominees - the erstwhile NPRAG Defense Minister Tom Woewiyu, the NPRAG Justice Minister Laveli Supuwood and the NPRAG Internal Affairs Minister Sam Dokie – rebelled after they shifted from Gbarnga to Monrovia to take their cabinet posts in LNTG.
 In April 1994 they agreed to undergo the vetting process in front of the Transitional Legislative Assembly, in defiance of Taylor's orders.
 In response Taylor announced that the trio's LNTG ministerial nominations would be revoked, but the LNTG would argue that it would not interfere in the internal lives of the signing factions and thus allowed the trio to retain their ministerial posts.
 The trio formed the National Patriotic Front of Liberia – Central Revolutionary Council (NPFL-CRC), and called for cooperation with ECOMOG and speedy disarmament.
 The NPFL-CRC, based in Monrovia, declared Taylor removed from the NPFL leadership.
 The NPFL split and Taylor's isolation from the LNTG ministerial cabinet enabled his opponents to gain access to financial revenue from the control of the ship registry.